StartOut Blog

 2018 Leadership Award

-Melissa L. Bradley is a co-founder of venture-backed Ureeka, a community where small businesses gain unprecedented access to the expertise needed to grow their business.
+Melissa L. Bradley is a co-founder of venture-backed ZenBusiness, a community where small businesses gain unprecedented access to the expertise needed to grow their business.
 She is also the founder and Managing Partner of 1863 Ventures, a business development program that accelerates New Majority entrepreneurs from high potential to high growth.
 In this role she created a community of over 10,000 New Majority entrepreneurs in three years.
 Melissa serves as board chair for My Way to Credit (MWTC) and board member for AEO.
 She is a Founding Advisor to the Dell Center for Entrepreneurs and a Senator on the Board of Governors at Georgetown University.

 “African American women are starting businesses six times the rate of everyone else, so the next time you look around and you say entrepreneurship is dead, go find a Black woman and say it is the means of our survival, it is a means of our economic wealth, and it is a means of our power.